 A disposal of a component of an entity or a group of components of an entity shall be reported in discontinued operations if the disposal represents a strategic shift that has (or will have) a major effect on an entity's operations.
 Classification as a discontinued operation occurs upon disposal or when the operation meets the criteria to be classified as held for sale, if earlier.
 Where an operation is classified as discontinued, a single amount is presented on the face of the consolidated statements of operations.
-The amount of total current assets, total non-current assets, total current liabilities and total non-current liabilities are presented separately on the consolidated balance sheets.
+The amount of total current assets, total non-current liabilities are presented separately on the consolidated balance sheets.